Survey: Wisconsin voters worried about nation's direction

 "Why would you force anyone to buy anything?" he said.

-Nearly one-fifth of voters considered immigration and the economy the top issues, while smaller numbers picked the environment and gun policy.
+Meanwhile, 19 percent of voters considered immigration the top issue while 17 percent chose the economy and jobs, while smaller numbers picked the environment and gun policy.

+By a 54-to-45 percent majority, voters supported raising taxes to boost public school funding in Wisconsin.

 STATE OF THE ECONOMY

-Wisconsin voters had a positive view of the nation's economic prospects, with 65 percent saying it's in good shape while 34 percent who said it's going poorly.
+Wisconsin voters had a positive view of the nation's economic prospects, with about two thirds saying it's in good shape while one third said it's going poorly.

-Supporters of Republican Gov. Scott Walker, who was seeking a third term, credited his policies such as lowering taxes, expanding broadband statewide and luring Taiwan-based electronics giant Foxconn to the state.
+Walker supporters credited his policies such as lowering taxes and expanding broadband statewide, as well as the Foxconn deal.

-Opponents echoed Democratic nominee Tony Evers' complaint that the Foxconn deal could cost the state billions in lost tax revenue.

 TRUMP FACTOR